-With Twitter’s 140 characters or less rule, it’s actually a simplified means for networking.
-Many Twitterers have achieved a supercharged system of building new relationships by transferring real life networking skills to their social networking efforts.
+With Twitter’s 140 characters or less rule (back in the day) – currently up to 280 characters this day in February 2022 – it’s actually a simplified means for networking.
+Many Twitterers have achieved a supercharged system of building new relationships by transferring real-life networking skills to their social networking efforts.

 Here are a few tips for integrating professional networking best practices with Twitter cultural norms: